 I've always been saying we need equal justice under the law.

-Um we have a constitution which is the foundation for our rule of law, and it's all being shredded because they thought one candidate was better than another, and they knew better, they knew best because it would have sent the entire Democratic Party process into a into turmoil if in fact they did their job and followed the law.
+They knew best because it would have sent the entire Democratic Party process into turmoil if, in fact, they did their job and followed the law.

 The legal standard was met in that.